bootdotdev/blog/content/cryptography/elliptic-curve-cryptography.md

 `A + B = C`

-If I’m given A and B I can compute C. However, if I’m given B and C I can also compute A. This is not a trapdoor function.
+If I'm given A and B I can compute C. However, if I'm given B and C I can also compute A. This is not a trapdoor function.

 ### Trapdoor function:

 `"I love Fox and Friends" + Public Key --> s80s1s9sadjds9s`

-If given "I love Fox and Friends" and the public key, I can produce `s80s1s9sadjds9s`, but if given `s80s1s9sadjds9s` and the Public Key I can’t produce "I love Fox and Friends"
+If given "I love Fox and Friends" and the public key, I can produce `s80s1s9sadjds9s`, but if given `s80s1s9sadjds9s` and the Public Key I can't produce "I love Fox and Friends"

 In RSA, which is arguably the most widely used public-key cryptosystem, the trapdoor function relies on how hard it is to factor large numbers into their prime factors.